How painful is breast augmentation recovery?

 BREAST AUGMENTATION SURGERY: HOW DIFFICULT IS IT?

 Many women want to have breast augmentation surgery, but the possibility of agony throughout the recovery process keeps them from doing so.
 Some women, understandably, do not want to go through a difficult recovery, even if the end result is a boost in confidence and the attainment of your aesthetic goals.
-If fear of pain is keeping you from having a breast augmentation, know that Plastic Surgery in Santa Monica is a trained surgeon who knows how to keep recovery pain to a minimum for all of his patients.
+If fear of pain is keeping you from having a breast augmentation, know that Plastic Surgery is a trained surgeon who knows how to keep recovery pain to a minimum for all of his patients.

 Is Breast Augmentation Surgery Excruciatingly Painful?